How Escrow Relates to Your Real Estate Transaction

 Lender Escrow Accounts

-The term escrow is used again to describe accounts your lender sets up in order to pay your home insurance and property taxes when they become due.
-Remember the initials PITI?
-You saw them when the lender calculated your projected monthly payment.
-Those letters stand for the components of each payment:
+The term escrow is used again to describe the escrow accounts your lender sets up in order to pay your home insurance and property taxes when they become due.
+You may remember the principal, interest, taxes, and insurance (PITI) when the lender calculated your projected monthly payment.
+Those four elements represent the components of each payment you will make each month.

 Tax and insurance bills are typically sent directly to your lender.
 Both of those bills are paid annually, but most lenders require you to pay 1/12th of the annual bill each month.
 The lender deposits the partial payments in an escrow account, where they'll accumulate until it's time to pay your taxes and insurance the following year.